 Best for waterfall orchestration

-Clay if you need workflow flexibility.
+Clay if you need orchestration.

-LeadMagic if you want a more API-centric waterfall vendor.
+LeadMagic if you want something more API-centered.

 Best for enterprise incumbency